 If this is your first spring as a pool owner, and you’re not sure where to start, don’t worry.
 We’ve got you covered!
 For the do-it-yourself approach, check out our detailed Pool Opening blog for a detailed step-by-step guide.
 On the other hand, if you’d rather learn how to open your pool by watching someone else do it first, our knowledgeable pool technicians can open your pool for you.
-We’re standing by to answer any questions you might have related to pool opening.
-Just stop by your local Leslie's store, or give our customer care team a call at 1-800-LESLIES.
+Just call or stop by your local Leslie's store with any questions related to opening or caring for your pool.

 Spring Cleaning for the Backyard & Patio Area